craftcms/docs/docs/5.x/extend/controllers.md

 ```

 To render a regular, on-disk template, use <craft5:craft\web\View::renderSandboxedTemplate()>; to render an [object template](../system/object-templates.md), use <craft5:craft\web\View::renderSandboxedObjectTemplate()>.
 If a developer has opted out of sandbox rendering for a project where your plugin is installed (using the <config5:enableTwigSandbox> setting), these methods silently fall back to normal rendering.

+You can mark your own classes, methods, and properties as “safe” for use in the sandbox by tagging them with <craft5:craft\web\twig\AllowedInSandbox>.

 ::: warning
 Any user-space templates that your plugin provides by default (say, seeded during the [install migration](migrations.md#plugin-install-migrations)) should be fully compatible with sandboxed rendering.